canonical/landscape-charm/README.md

 Usage
 =====

 The typical deployment of Landscape happens using juju-deployer.
+This charm is not useful without a deployed bundle of services.
+Please read below for how to deploy all services necessary for a functioning install of LDS.

 Juju-Deployer
 -------------

+NOTE: This section will be superseded by a juju "bundle", when that is ready.

 You can use juju-deployer to greatly simplify the deployment of Landscape to a real cloud.
 Inside the charm, there is a "config" directory that contains a